kobirhumayun/finance_management/README.md

    - `.env.local.template` &rarr; `.env` for local development or hot reload workflows (e.g., `docker compose --profile localdb up`).
    - `.env.production.template` &rarr; `.env` for staging/production deployments.
    - `.env.example` is the canonical checklist of every supported variable; consult it when you need knobs that are not pre-filled in the templates above.
-2. Each template includes two `MONGO_URI` examples under the “Backend configuration” section:
+2. Each template includes two `MONGO_URI` examples under the “Backend configuration” section. `MONGO_URI` now stops at the host/credentials while `MONGO_DB` declares the database name:
-   - The first line points at the bundled MongoDB container (`finance-management-db`) and should stay uncommented when you want Compose to spin up the local database.
+   - The first URI targets the bundled MongoDB container (`finance-management-db`) and should stay uncommented when you want Compose to spin up the local database.
-   - The second line shows an external MongoDB Atlas (or any other cluster) URI.
-Uncomment that line and comment/remove the local URI when you need to target an outside database; update the hostname, username, and password to match your cluster.
+   - The second URI shows an external MongoDB Atlas (or any other cluster) host.
+Uncomment that line and comment/remove the local URI when you need to target an outside database; update the hostname, username, and password to match your cluster and leave `MONGO_DB` set to the desired database name.
 3. Fill in the remaining runtime secrets (MongoDB credentials, JWT secrets, NextAuth secret, SMTP credentials, etc.) and adjust domains and URLs for your environment.
 4. Keep `.env` private—never commit it to source control.